tlsnotary/explorer/readme.md

 # TLSN Explorer

-TLSN Explorer is server that will handle the social discovery and visualization of proofs generated from the TLS Notary protocol.
+TLSN Explorer is server that will handle the social discovery and visualization of proofs generated from the TLSNotary protocol.

 ## License
 This repository is licensed under either of